-WRITE Festival returns for its 5th year with a week-long programme from 17-25 September 2021.
-Due to the COVID-19 pandemic, last year’s WRITE festival was delivered digitally with a series of online events.
-This year, the festival returns to once again celebrate the written word in all its forms with a programme of unmissable events, workshops and performances at The Word, across South Tyneside Libraries and online.
+WRITE Festival returned for its 5th year with a week-long programme from 17-25 September 2021.
+Due to the COVID-19 pandemic, WRITE Festival 2020 was delivered digitally with a series of online events.
+In 2021, the festival returned to once again celebrate the written word in all its forms with a programme of unmissable events, workshops and performances at The Word, across South Tyneside Libraries and online.

-There will be a great selection of author talks including Ann Cleeves, Nicci French and The Yorkshire Shepherdess.
-There will also be entertainment from Highly Suspect with their family friendly murder mystery afternoon, a talk from costume historian and dressmaker Meridith Towne, a calligraphy workshop and much more.
+There was a great selection of author talks including Ann Cleeves, Nicci French and The Yorkshire Shepherdess.
+As well as entertainment from Highly Suspect with their family friendly murder mystery afternoon, a talk from costume historian and dressmaker Meridith Towne, a calligraphy workshop and much more.

-For writers there will be a selection of events where they can chat with industry insiders to get advice and feedback on their writing or find more about being published.
+For writers there was a selection of events where they could chat with industry insiders to get advice and feedback on their writing or find more about being published.

-The festival will also engage with schools and library groups in new and creative ways.
-South Tyneside Libraries and OpenZone will deliver a range of IT workshops at The Word for local schools, as well as an event at Jarrow Focus Library where children can meet author David Almond.
+The festival also engaged with schools and library groups in new and creative ways.
+South Tyneside Libraries and OpenZone delivered a range of IT workshops at The Word for local schools, as well as an event at Jarrow Focus Library where children met author David Almond.

-South Tyneside Libraries ‘Living Well with Dementia’ group will also be able to enjoy an afternoon of fun and friendship as part of WRITE Festival with a stroll around the park, games and afternoon tea.
+South Tyneside Libraries ‘Living Well with Dementia’ group also enjoyed an afternoon of fun and friendship as part of WRITE Festival with a stroll around the park, games and afternoon tea.